Being inspected as a boarding or residential school

-Ofsted inspects boarding provision in maintained boarding schools and independent boarding schools which aren’t members of associations affiliated to the Independent Schools Council.
+Ofsted inspects boarding provision in maintained boarding schools and independent boarding schools that aren’t members of associations affiliated to the Independent Schools Council.

 Where the inspection of the school’s education provision and the residential inspection are both due at the same time, they are usually combined into an integrated inspection of the whole school.

-They make judgements about the quality and effectiveness of the main areas of the school’s work and how they impact the experience and outcomes of boarders or residential pupils.
+The inspection looks at the quality and effectiveness of the main areas of the school’s work and how they affect the experience and outcomes of boarders or residential pupils.

 Inspectors check the extent to which the school has met the national minimum standards for boarding or residential special schools.